 Making authentic homemade Thai red curry paste from scratch is very simple.
-All you need are a few spices, fresh herbs, and a kitchen tool that will help you make the tastiest, most fragrant, and flavorful homemade red curry paste.
+All you need are a few spices, fresh herbs, and a kitchen tool to help you make the tastiest, most fragrant, and most flavorful homemade red curry paste.

-Once you make this homemade Thai curry paste from scratch, be sure to use it right away to make these AUTHENTIC, EASY, AND DELICIOUS Thai Red curry with Kombucha and Authentic Thai red curry recipes with chicken.
+Once you make this Thai red curry paste recipe, use it immediately to make these AUTHENTIC, EASY, AND DELICIOUS Thai Red curry with Kabocha squash and Authentic Thai red curry recipes with chicken.
 Two authentic recipes that are very popular on my blog!

 Why Make Your Own Curry Paste?

-- Making Thai curry pastes is easier than you think!
-You just need the right ingredients, and you are set!
+- Making homemade curry paste is easier than you think!
+You need the right ingredients, and you are set!

-- Making and using your own fresh curry pastes will change the way you experience Thai curries.
-You will be able to taste and smell the exotic ingredients in the most delightful way.
+- Making and using fresh curry pastes will change how you experience Thai curries.
+You will be able to taste and smell the exotic ingredients most delightfully.
 Trust me on this one. (:

-- Finding ingredients for making Thai curry pastes is much easier now than it’s ever been.
-Most, if not all of the ingredients can be found at your local Asian market.
+- Finding ingredients for making Thai curry pastes is much easier now than ever.
+Most, if not all, of the ingredients, can be found at your local Asian market.

 - Curry pastes freeze very well.
-You can freeze them in small portions in ice cube trays for easier measurements.
-Once they are frozen, be sure to remove them from the ice trays and store them in air-tight containers to keep the freshness longer.
+You can freeze them in small portions in ice cube trays for easier measurements when ready to use in recipes.
+Once frozen, remove them from the ice trays and store them in air-tight containers to keep them fresh longer.

 Ingredients for Making Authentic Thai Red Curry Paste

 These are the key ingredients to make authentic Thai red curry paste.
 Not all the ingredients are listed here, but these are the essential ones that need a little explanation and possible substitutes.

-- Dried red chilis.
-There are a few dried chilis options you can use.
-These are great options: Chilis for the heat in the paste, Thai bird’s eye chilis, or Piri Piri chilis, Thai long chilis (Prik Chee Fah), De Arbol or dried Serrano chilis.
-For the larger chilis used to compliment the smaller peppers for added color and flavors, use these; Dried California/Anaheim chilis, or Gualillo.
-This dried chilis set is a good combination of the spicy and mild dried chilis perfect for making curry paste.
+- Dried red chilies.
+An essential ingredient for making curry paste.
+The spicy ones are Thai bird’s eye chilis, Piri Piri chilis, Thai long chilis (Prik Chee Fah), De Arbol, or dried Serrano chilis.
+The large chilis are used mostly for color and added flavors.
+Use dried California/Anaheim chilis or Gualillo.
+This dried chilis set is a good combination of spicy and mild dried chilis, perfect for making curry paste.

-- White peppercorn.
-White peppercorns are made from ripe black peppercorns berries.
-The skin is soaked and stripped making the white peppercorns less spicy but it generates a very unique flavor and smell.
+- White peppercorns are made from ripe black peppercorn berries.
+The skin is soaked and stripped, making the white peppercorns less spicy, but it generates a unique flavor and smell.

-- Coriander seeds.
-Coriander seeds are easily found in the spice section of most Asian markets.
+- Coriander seeds are easily found in the spice section of most Asian markets.
 Use the powder form if unable to find whole seeds.

 - Cumin seeds.
-Cumin seeds are easily found amongst the other dry spices mentioned above.
 Use powder only if unable to find the seeds.

 - Lemongrass.
-Use fresh lemongrass if possible, and only use the rounded 3-5 inches part of the stem.
-Make sure to chop your lemongrass into fine pieces before pounding to help speed up the paste-making.
-Use frozen lemongrass if fresh ones are not available to you.
+Use fresh lemongrass.
+Use the rounded lower 3-5 inches part of the stem.
+Chop the lemongrass stalks into small pieces before pounding for easy pounding.
+Frozen and chopped lemongrass is fine too.
 Read more about Lemongrass and how to use it in Thai cuisine.

 - Galangal.
 Use fresh or frozen galangal only for Thai curry paste recipes.
 Never use dried or powdered galangal.
-Also, never substitute ginger for galangal, they are two completely different ingredients with very different flavors and fragrances.
-Most if not all Asian markets will have fresh or frozen galangal.
+Also, never substitute ginger for galangal.
+They are two completely different ingredients with different flavors and fragrances.
+Most, if not all, Asian markets will have fresh or frozen galangal.
 Read more about Galangal in Thai cooking here.

 - Cilantro roots or stems.
-Cilantro roots are commonly sold in Thailand.
-They are rare to find in the US but the next best option is the stems.
-The largest and lowest part of the stems instead.
+Cilantro roots are rare in the US.
+Use the largest and lowest parts of the stems instead.
 They are also called coriander roots.

 - Shrimp paste.
-I highly recommend using Thai shrimp paste for authentic curry paste.
-The smell is potent but the paste will add a very deep umami taste to your curry paste.
+I highly recommend Thai shrimp paste for authentic curry paste.
+The smell is potent, but the paste will add a very deep umami taste to your curry paste.

 - Shallot.
-I don’t recommend substituting purple onions for making curry pastes.
-Shallots are typically available in most grocery stores.
+I don’t recommend substituting red onions for making curry pastes.
+You should easily find them in your local grocery stores.

 How to Make Authentic Homemade Thai Red Curry Paste?

 I have two main methods for making Authentic Thai red curry paste.
-The first is the easiest and fasting, using a food processor or blender to mix all the ingredients together.
-The second method is using the stone mortar and pestle to pound all the ingredients into a paste.
-This is more traditional have stronger flavors from the oils released from the pounding all the ingredients together.
+The first is the easiest and fasting, using a food processor or blender to mix all the ingredients.
+The second method uses the stone mortar and pestle to pound all the ingredients into a paste.
+This is more traditional have stronger flavors from the oils released from pounding all the ingredients together.
 Let's get started!

-- Remove the stems and seeds of the chilis then soak all the chilis in warm water for 15-20 minutes or until soft.
-Cut the large chilis into smaller 1-inch chunks before soaking.
-You can save the water for use in the food processor if you want.
+- Remove the stems and seeds of the chilis, then soak all the chilis in warm water for 15-20 minutes or until soft.
+Cut the large chilis into smaller 1-inch pieces before soaking.
+Save the water for use in the food processor.

 - Toast cumin, coriander seeds, and white peppercorn on medium heat until fragrant for 2-3 minutes.
-Shaking the pan constantly to move the seeds around for even toasting.
-Once fragrant and lightly toasted, turn the heat off, and remove the seeds from a pan into a plate to let cool.
+Shaking the pan constantly to move the seeds around for an even toasting.
+Once fragrant and lightly toasted, remove from a pan into a plate to let cool.

 - Use a spice grinder or a small mortar and pestle to ground the toasted seeds to powder.
 Place the freshly ground powder into a food processor.

-- Drain, rinse and pat the chilis dry.
-Use kitchen scissors to cut the soaked chilis into 1-inch pieces, and place them in a food processor.
-Add the rest of the ingredients to the food processor slowly adding water 1 tbsp at a time to help move the blades.
+- Drain, rinse, and pat the chilis dry.
+Use kitchen scissors to cut the soaked chilis into 1-inch pieces and place them in a food processor.
+Add the rest of the ingredients to the food processor.
+Add a little water,1 tablespoon at a time to help move the blades.

-- Pulverized all ingredients together into a fine paste.
-Add more water as necessary.
+- Pulverized all ingredients together into a fine smooth paste.
+Add more water in small amounts as necessary.

-- Remove the paste for use.
+- Remove the fresh curry paste for use.
 Done!
 Note the fresh flavors of a homemade curry paste.
 Glorious!
-Store unused paste in a glass jar, in the fridge for up to 10 days, and in the freezer for up to 3-4 months.
+Store unused paste in a glass jar, in the fridge for up to 14 days, and in the freezer for 3-4 months.

 You will need a solid stone mortar and pestle for this method.
-I recommend using a medium-size one with at least a 6 inches opening in width.
+I recommend using a medium-sized one with at least a 6 inches opening in width.
 When pounding, it's easier to start with the more fibrous and sturdy herbs and then move to softer ones towards the end.
-They just blend better this way.
-Don't worry too much about it though.
-As long as you are happy with the consistency of the paste, that is all that matters!

-- Remove the stems and seeds of the chilis then soak all the chilis in warm water for 15-20 minutes or until soft.
-Cut the large chilis into smaller 1-inch chunks before soaking.
+- Remove the stems and seeds of the chilis, then soak all the chilis in warm water for 15-20 minutes or until soft.

 - Toast cumin, coriander seeds, and white peppercorn on medium heat until fragrant for 2-3 minutes.
-Shake the pan constantly to move the seeds around for even toasting.
-Once fragrant and lightly toasted, turn the heat off, and remove the seeds from the pan onto a plate to let them cool.
+Once fragrant and lightly toasted, remove from heat and let cool on a plate.
+Set aside.

-- Drain, rinse and pat dry the chilis.
-Use kitchen scissors to cut the soaked chilis into 1-inch pieces, and place them in the mortar.
-Add the salt and pound together in a mortar and pestle until you form a nice paste.
+- Drain, rinse, and pat dry the chilis.
+Use kitchen scissors to cut the chilis into 1-inch pieces and place them in the mortar with the salt.
+Start pounding with a pestle until smooth.

 - Add the lemongrass and galangal and pound into the paste until smooth.

-- Repeat the pounding of cilantro stems and shallots and garlic and kaffir lime zest.
+- Repeat the pounding of cilantro stems, shallots, garlic, and kaffir lime zest.

 - Add the shrimp paste last and pound everything well until nice paste forms.
 Remove the paste and use it immediately for a curry.
 Enjoy the best Thai red curry paste from your very own kitchen!
-Refrigerate for up to 10 days.
+Refrigerate for up to 14 days.
 Freeze the paste for 4-6 months.

 Tools Needed for Making Homemade Thai Red Curry Paste